RayZ-O/RayZ-O.github.io/_posts/2015-06-13-Reverse-Bit.md

 |Average|2.916s|19.299s|
 {: class="table table-striped table-nonfluid"}

  Suprisingly, the cached version is 6x slower than the naive version.
 Since the input is uniformly distributed in a large range [0, 4294967296).
 The cache miss rate is very high.
-The unordered_map spend lots of time allocating small table entries and growing the hashtable but it's almost useless.
+The unordered_map spend lots of time computing hash value, dealing with collision, allocating small table entries but it's almost useless.

 Modify the cached version to count the cache hits:
 {% highlight c++ %}